 Students majoring in Middle Eastern studies are to construct their study program, in consultation with an advisor, around three components in addition to the University requirement for liberal studies and electives.
 A total of fifty-four semester hours beyond the liberal studies requirement is required.
 A list of approved courses is available with the program advisors or online at http://mec.fsu.edu.

 Major Components for a BA in Middle Eastern Studies

 - Major requirement.
 Students are to take a minimum of thirty-six semester hours from among those area-specific upper level courses listed for their major track.
 The hours should be distributed among at least three departments participating in the program.

 - Middle East Survey requirement.
-Students are required to take Middle East Survey (ASH 3230), a three semester hour course.
+Students are required to take Middle East Research: An Interdisciplinary Seminar (ASH 3230), a three semester hour course.

 - Language requirement.
 Fifteen semester hours of coursework are required in a relevant area language (Arabic, Hebrew, or any other Middle Eastern language that might be offered on campus in the future).
 The hours must be focused upon one specific language.

 Students are encouraged to bring their chosen language up to an effective level of proficiency in both reading and speaking by either taking additional coursework on the FSU campus or by participating in a semester or Summer abroad program in their relevant cultural area as such programs are available.
 To encourage the achievement of language proficiency, language coursework hours taken beyond the fourth semester of foreign language requirement may be counted toward the required thirty-six hours for the major.
 A separate minor is not currently required for the Middle Eastern studies major, as a secondary area of major coursework constitutes a collateral minor.
 A minimum of twenty-one hours have to be taken at Florida State University.